Lessons From my Latest Home Inspection

 A Real-Life Example: The Barn

 He said some inspectors will require all drywall to be mudded and taped, while others won’t care.
-Some will want painted or finished floors, others won’t bat an eye.
+Some will want finished floors, others won’t bat an eye.
 But here are X, Y, and Z that must be done.

 When it came down to it, our inspector didn’t care about the mud and tape.
 Didn’t care about the plywood floors.
 But he did flag our exposed spray-foam insulation on the 10’ ceiling.
 The last inspector didn’t say a word about it, but this one wanted it covered.
 So we grabbed some drywall and got it done.